aiman-al-masoud/deixiscript/src/deixiscript/README.md

 ## Problems

-- can you entirely do away with variable assigments
+- can you entirely do away with variable assigments?

 # Pipeline: